 We attempt to match quantities of ethanol, distillers grains and non-food grade corn oil sale contracts with an appropriate quantity of grain purchase contracts over a given period of time when we can obtain a satisfactory margin resulting from the crush spread inherent in the contracts we have executed.
-However, the market for future ethanol sales contracts is not a mature market.
-Consequently, we generally execute fixed price sales contracts for no more than two months into the future at any given time and we may lock in our corn or ethanol price without having a corresponding locked in ethanol or corn price for short durations of time.
-As a result of the relatively short period of time our contracts cover, we generally cannot predict the future movements in the crush spread for more than two months.
-Approximately 1% of our forecasted ethanol, approximately 7% of our forecasted distillers grains and approximately 12% of our forecasted non-food grade corn oil production during the next 12 months have been sold under fixed-price contracts.
-The effect of a 10% adverse change in the price of ethanol, distillers grains and non-food grade corn oil from the current pricing would result in a decrease in annual revenues of approximately \$43.4 million for the remaining forecasted sales.
-Similarly, approximately 1% of our estimated corn usage for the next 12 months was subject to fixed-price contracts.
-The effect of a 10% adverse change in the price of corn from the current pricing would result in an increase in annual cost of goods sold of approximately \$32.7 million for the remaining forecasted grain purchases.
-Approximately 2% of our estimated natural gas usage for the next 12 months was subject to fixed-price contracts.
-The effect of a 10% adverse change in the price of natural gas from the current pricing would result in an increase in annual cost of goods sold of approximately \$1.7 million for the remaining forecasted natural gas purchases.
+However, the market for future ethanol sales contracts generally lags the spot market with respect to ethanol price.
+Consequently, we generally execute fixed price sales contracts for no more than four months into the future at any given time and we may lock in our corn or ethanol price without having a corresponding locked in ethanol or corn price for short durations of time.
+As a result of the relatively short period of time our contracts cover, we generally cannot predict the future movements in the crush spread for more than four months.
+Based on existing contracts at the end of the second quarter of fiscal year 2016 and subsequently executed contracts, approximately 7% of our forecasted ethanol, approximately 18% of our forecasted distillers grains and approximately 17% our forecasted non-food grade corn oil production during the next 12 months have been sold under fixed-price contracts.
+The effect of a 10% adverse change in the price of ethanol, distillers grains and non-food grade corn oil from the current pricing would result in a decrease in annual revenues of approximately \$42.3 million for the remaining forecasted sales.
+Similarly, approximately 8% of our estimated corn usage for the next 12 months was subject to fixed-price contracts.
+The effect of a 10% adverse change in the price of corn from the current pricing would result in an increase in annual cost of goods sold of approximately \$29.3 million for the remaining forecasted grain purchases.
+Approximately 3% of our estimated natural gas usage for the next 12 months was subject to fixed-price contracts.
+The effect of a 10% adverse change in the price of natural gas from the current pricing would result in an increase in annual cost of goods sold of approximately \$1.8 million for the remaining forecasted natural gas purchases.